blebon/cgnsToFromFoam/README.md

     ```

-  * To install those packages on CentOS 7, run:
+  * To install those packages on CentOS 7, run (one line at a time):

     ```
     su -
     yum install epel-release
     yum install cgnslib-devel
+    exit
     ```